ngo275/swiftui-firebase-template/README.md

 - This project sets up necessary service classes in `ContentView.swift` through `environmentObject`.
 View files that need to access services simply declare `@EnvironmentObject`, like `@EnvironmentObject var postService: SamplePostService`.
 - `Views/Styles.swift` has a convenient view modifier called `.style(_)`.
 You can style Text like `Text("Hello world!").style(.header)`.
 - This project employs [Lottie](https://github.com/airbnb/lottie-ios) for rendering animations.
-Please refer `Views/Common/Lottie.swift`.
+Please refer `Views/Common/LottieView.swift`.
-- This project has integrated Firebase Authentication by default.
+- This project has integrated [Firebase Authentication](https://firebase.google.com/docs/auth) by default.
 You don't have to force users to explicitly sign up for using your app.
-- This project has integrated Firebase Firestore Database.
-The UI reflects the CRUD in real time.
+- This project has integrated [Firebase Firestore](https://firebase.google.com/docs/firestore).
+The UI of this project reflects the CRUD in real time.
 It is recommended to update the Firestore rules (see a following sample).
-- This project has integrated Firebase Events.
+- This project has integrated [Firebase Analytics](https://firebase.google.com/docs/analytics).
 Please refer `Utils/AnalyticsUtil.swift`.
 If you call `AnalyticsUtil.logEvent(.something)`, this event will be recorded in Firebase Analytics.

 Here is a sample of Firestore rule managed on Firebase Console.
 In this sample, `posts` has a user directory where only the owner can access.
 On the other hand, the second `something` is accessible for every logged-in users (anonymous login is fine).